keynecky/MaoSpace/content/fault-tolerant system/index.md

 ---
 title: Paper summary of Fault-Tolerant Virtual Machines
 date: "2021-12-11"
-descipption: "Paper summery of Fault-Tolerant Virtual Machines."
+# description: "Paper summery of Fault-Tolerant Virtual Machines."
 ---

 ## 1. What is FTVM